Transform Definition Language

 Attribute, Variable, and Parameter Types

-Outside DSs, there are also script-level Variables, and Expression- / Pluggable Entity-level Parameters, that may have their own types, more or less similar to SQL: Names, String, Numeric, Boolean, NULL, and Typed Arrays.
+Outside DSs, there are also script-level Variables, and Expression- / Pluggable Entity-level Parameters, that may have their own types, more or less similar to SQL: Names, String, Numeric, Boolean, NULL, and Arrays.

 Names